InnerSourceCommons/InnerSourceLearningPath/product/05-shared-ownership.md

 InnerSource Trusted Committers have an impact on teams that can be outside of the scope of their own team.
 That means direct line managers are losing a certain level of control.
 They are also losing direct oversight.
-As a result for performance reviews insights from potentially remote teams have to be taken into account.
+As a result, performance feedback from potentially remote teams should to be taken into account.

 ## "You build it, you run it" in settings with high sharing levels